arbovm/pipelight/README.md

 Fri Mar  1 18:53:<b>54</b> CET 2013

-OK, that don't make any sense.
+OK, that doesn't make any sense.
 But what about this:

 Clear ``pipelight`` buffer